Earnest-Scribbles/Earnest-Scribbles.github.io/src/data/notebooks/leetcode-crash-course/4-hashing.md

   return [-1, -1]
 ```
-- Example of returing the first character to appear twice from a string `s`
+- Example of returning the first character to appear twice from a string `s`

 *Bruteforce solution*
 ```python